hei2000/Accounting-system/README.md

 If the file with the entered filename cannot be found, the system will output the following message and quit the whole system immediately to avoid further error:

-> Failed to open file.
+> Failed to open (filename.txt).
 Cannot get data from file.

-But if the file can be found and are in the correct import format (see appendix), the financial records will be added to the accounting system and will be sorted according to the record date.
-Users will be headed back to the main menu after successful import of data.
+But if the file can be found and are in the correct import format (see appendix 1), the financial records will be added to the accounting system and will be sorted according to the record date.
+Users will be headed back to the main menu after the following message is shown:

+> Records are successfully imported.

 #### Option 2: Input single record
 If option '2' is entered, the system will prompt the user to enter a single record with the following message: